How to Retouch Fly-Away Hair in Portrait Photos

 Make sure the layer’s image thumbnail, not the layer mask, is highlighted.
 Otherwise, you’ll be adding noise to the layer mask.

-In the Add Noise dialogue box, turn on the Gaussian and Monochrome settings.
+In the Add Noise dialogue box, turn on the Gaussian and settings.
 Adjust the slider until the noise pattern and density closely match the rest of the image.
 While not entirely necessary, this small detail does an excellent job of hiding the retouching you’ve done to the hair.

 Turn on Gaussian and Monochrome settingsTurn on Gaussian and Monochrome settingsTurn on Gaussian and Monochrome settings